interlay/interlay.github.io/docs/vault/overview.md

 3. Polkadot account ([public/private keypair](https://wiki.polkadot.network/docs/en/learn-keys))
 4. Some DOTs to provide as collateral and pay for transaction fees

-Head over to ["Running a Vault"](/vault/guide) for a detailed setup guide.
+Head over to ["Installation"](/vault/installation) for a detailed setup guide.

 ## Fee Model

 Vaults earn fees on issue and redeem, based on the interBTC volume.

-In addition, in the first year (and subject to extension), Vaults will receive a subsidy from the Polkadot Treasury for correctly operating the interBTC bridge and providing DOT collateral (Note: this is still subject to final confirmation!).

 ### Pool-based Fee Distribution